similarweb/finala/README.md

 </p>

 ---

-# Finala

-A resource cloud scanner that analyzes and reports about wasteful and unused resources to cut unwanted expenses.
+Finala is an open-source resource cloud scanner that analyzes, discloses, and notifies about wasteful and unused resources in your company's infrastructure.

-The tool is based on yaml definitions (no code), by default configuration OR given yaml file and the report output will be saved in a given storage.
-Currently we're not taking into account reservations, private pricing, etc.
+Finala has 2 main objectives:

+* Help your organization being cost-effective
+* Find unused resources

+## Features
+* **YAML Definitions**: Resources definitions are described using a high-level YAML configuration syntax.
+This allows Finala consumers easily tweak the configuration to help it understand their infrastructure, spending habits and normal usage.
+* **1 Click Deployment**: Finala can be deployed via Docker compose or a [Helm chart](https://github.com/similarweb/finala-helm).
+* **Graphical user interface**: Users can easily explore and investigate

 ## Supported Services
 AWS: